leandrodeobarbosa/leandrodeobarbosa/README.md

 I focus on infrastructure automation, CI/CD, and cloud-native architectures, working to reduce the cognitive load of engineering teams by building **Paved Roads**.

-Currently, I concentrate my research and technical experiments at **[devopsfera-labs](https://github.com/devopsfera-labs)**, a personal engineering sandbox where I develop **Developer Experience (DX)** solutions and immutable infrastructure.
-I leverage technologies like **AWS, Terraform, and Kubernetes** to build reliable, standardized, and easy-to-operate environments.
+I currently use **[devopsfera-labs](https://github.com/devopsfera-labs)** as my personal engineering sandbox, where I research, prototype, and build solutions focused on Developer Experience (DX), Platform Engineering, and immutable infrastructure.
+Using technologies such as AWS, Terraform, and Kubernetes, I design standardized, reliable, and easy-to-operate environments that reflect real-world cloud-native engineering practices.

 ---

-## 🧪 Labs & Engineering
+## Labs & Engineering

 **FlowDX** is the core project of my **Platform Engineering** journey.
 Hosted at **devopsfera-labs**, it serves as a sandbox for: